Where to dine in West End

 The choices are endless at West End.
 You can stroll through the weekend markets, where aspiring designers peddle their wares among organic grocers, cosy bars and coffee houses; feed your hunger for organic produce, drinks and cocktails; or groove at the many live-music venues.

 Boundary St is the pulsing hub of the suburb, with its high concentration of restaurants, bars, pubs and cafes.
-The wonderful mix of flavours introduced by the migrants – Greek, Vietnamese, Chinese and others – has meant diners are spoilt for choice.
+Attracting a diverse array of cultures, West End offers an array of cuisine from Greek, Vietnamese, Chinese, Italian and more.

 West End is particularly known for its Greek food and it is easy to find cheap, quality fare to satisfy any hunger.
-Try Little Greek Taverna, The Greek Club or Lefkas for an affordable feed.
+Try Little Greek Taverna on the corner of Browning and Boundary Street.
+A family run business that offers traditional Greek fare from the Makedonia.

 Affordable dining is easy to find in West End – a suburb that doesn't take itself too seriously.
 For fantastic Japanese try Bird's Nest Yakitori or Izakaya Goku.
-Trang ticks the box for Vietnamese, Chop Chop Changs for Asian fusion and Quan Thanh for vegetarians.
-Turkish restaurant Caravanserai is another popular staple in West End.
+Trang ticks the box for Vietnamese, Chop Chop Changs and Quan Thanh for Asian fusion.
+Turkish restaurant Caravanserai is another popular foodie paradise offering a candlelit ambiance and charm with stunning views of the Brisbane River from the back deck.

 Calling for coffee

 Coffee plays a big role in defining the precinct’s image and there are a number of cafes serving up brews of differing styles.
-Two Trees Espresso Bar sports a warm and humble aesthetic.
-Other coffee shops to pop by include The Cheeky Bean Espresso Bar, Tazza, West End Coffee House, Charlie Cools and Blackstar.
+Ugees Espresso Bar sports a warm and humble aesthetic and is a popular hub for locals.
+Other coffee shops to pop by include The Cheeky Bean Espresso Bar, West End Coffee House, Who Shot The Barista and Blackstar.

-Not to be forgotten, Three Monkeys Coffee and Tea House is a West End staple – and is open super late for chai bowls, games of chess, with snacks or shakes as the perfect accompaniment.
+Not to be forgotten, Three Monkeys Coffee is a West End staple – and is open super late for chai bowls, games of chess, with snacks or shakes as the perfect accompaniment.

-Those who are vegetarians and vegans will be delighted with the options in West End.
-From Govindas and VegeRama to The Forest Cafe and Carrot Top, there are plenty of options.
+Those who are vegetarians and vegans will be delighted with West Ends offering of Govindas and VegeRama.
 Plus, most of the restaurants in West End will have an extended vegetarian menu.

 Bars and nightlife